cauazinpy/TerminalCalc/README.md

 ## Terminal Calculator
-A terminal calculator made in Python, with the 4 main operations avaible (Addition, Subtraction, Multiplication, Division)
+A terminal calculator made in Python, with support to mathematic expressions like, addidtion, subtraction, multiplication etc..